-G4.15.1.
+G4.15.1.1.
 These EAD Rules may be amended from time to time by FEIF in accordance with the relevant Rules and Regulations of FEI

-- G4.15.2.
-Except as provided in Article 4.15.5 EAD Rules, these EAD Rules shall be interpreted as an independent and autonomous text and not by reference to existing law or statutes.
-Nothing herein shall be interpreted to supplant the applicability of national laws to national events. - G4.15.3.
-The headings used for the various parts and Articles of these EAD Rules are for convenience only and shall not be deemed part of the substance of these EAD Rules or to affect in any way the language of the provisions to which they refer. - G4.15.4.
-The Introduction, Appendix 1 Definitions, the Equine Prohibited Substances List, and FEIF List of Approved Laboratories, shall all be considered integral parts of these EAD Rules.
+G4.15.1.2.
+Except as provided in Article G4.15.5, these EAD Rules shall be interpreted as an independent and autonomous text and not by reference to existing law or statutes.
+Nothing herein shall be interpreted to supplant the applicability of national laws to national events.

+G4.15.1.3.
+The headings used for the various parts and Articles of these EAD Rules are for convenience only and shall not be deemed part of the substance of these EAD Rules or to affect in any way the language of the provisions to which they refer.

+G4.15.1.4.
+The Introduction, Appendix 1 Definitions, the Equine Prohibited Substances List, and FEI List of Approved Laboratories, shall all be considered integral parts of these EAD Rules.

-G4.15.5.
-These EAD Rules have been adopted pursuant to the FEIF Statutes and General Regulations and shall be interpreted, where applicable, in a manner that is consistent with applicable provisions of these Statutes and General Regulations as well as other FEIF Rules and Regulations including but not limited to the Veterinary Regulations, the Internal Regulations of the FEIF Disciplinary Board, the Procedural Rules of the FEIF Disciplinary Board, the FEI Standard for Laboratories and the various FEIF Rules.
+G4.15.1.5.
+These EAD Rules have been adopted pursuant to the FEIF Statutes and General Regulations and shall be interpreted, where applicable, in a manner that is consistent with applicable provisions of these Statutes and General Regulations as well as other FEIF Rules and Regulations including but not limited to the Veterinary Regulations, the Internal Regulations of the FEIF Disciplinary Board, the FEIF Disciplinary Board, the FEIF Rules.
 In the event of conflict with the Statutes or the General Regulations, the Statutes and the General Regulations shall apply, subject however, to the application by the FEIF Disciplinary Board of the legal principle of lex specialis derogat legi generali which provides that a specific provision should govern over a general provision.
 In the event of conflict with any other Rules or Regulations, these EAD Rules shall apply.

-G4.15.6.
+G4.15.1.6.
 The time limits fixed under the present EAD Rules shall begin from the day after which Notification by FEIF is received.
 Official holidays and non-working days are included in the calculation of time limits.
 The time limits fixed under the present EAD Rules are respected if the communications by the parties are sent before midnight on the last day on which such time limits expire.
 If the last day of the time limit is an official holiday or a non-business day in the country where the Notification has been made, the time limit shall expire at the end of the first subsequent business day.